bajamircea/bajamircea.github.io/_posts/2018-07-06-on-coding-style.markdown

 Contrast this with "Clear and simple as the truth: writing classic prose" by Francis-Noël Thomas and Mark Turner:
-> A style is defined by it's conceptual stand on truth, presentation, writer,
+> A style is defined by its conceptual stand on truth, presentation, writer,
 > reader, thought, language, and their relationship

 This sounds abstract, but in the book, they make the case that the above define